Planning effective questions

 - Most important, ask yourself: what do I want children/this child to learn from this question?

-Do you have your own tips to share with your fellow learners in the comments below?
+Do you have your own tips to share with your fellow Learners in the comments below?
+How can you apply the tips from other Learners to your own educational setting?

 © University of Reading